Lifestyle Factors That Can Affect Your Social Success

 Suitability for important hobbies

 For some people a particular interest is a central part of their lifestyle and their social life.
 Someone who loves skiing probably isn't going to be happy living in an area with no good mountains around.
-A musician or actor needs to live somewhere with a good arts scene.
+A committed musician or actor needs to live somewhere with a good arts scene.

 Some job-related factors are: